r1de/KG6WXC-meshmap/WIP-INSTALL.md

 ### Deployment Planning

 Despite running an SQL database, this application is very lightweight and doesn't consume many resources.
-It's best deployed with stand-alone system or an LXC container (or whatever), it will also run on a Ras-Pi.
+It's best deployed in a stand-alone system or an LXC container (or whatever), it will also run on a Ras-Pi.
+>In theory, it _should_ run even on a Windows system.

 The amount of backend resources you give it really depends on the size of the network you are going to be polling.
 A Southern California sized network will work on a Ras-Pi, but it will be slow.
 2 CPU cores and 2048 MiB RAM are _more_ than enough to run it smoothly.